nearpoint/nearpoint/README.md

 - 👋 Hi, I’m @nearpoint
-- 🌱 I’m currently learning Python and Data Science
+- 🌱 I’m currently learning R Programming, Python and Data Science
+- Currently working as an MI Data Analyst at the Student Loans Company

 <!---
 nearpoint/nearpoint is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.